Black Bart (wrestler): Mid-Atlantic Championship Wrestling (1984–1986)

 In August 1984, Harris returned to Mid-Atlantic Championship Wrestling with Bass, where they were managed by J.J.
 Dillon.
 After splitting with Bass in 1985, Harris feuded with Ron Garvin, Terry Taylor and Sam Houston over the NWA Mid-Atlantic Championship which he won and defended.
 During this time Black Bart developed his second-rope leg drop to a prone opponent finishing move known as the "Texas Trash Compactor".

 World Class Championship Wrestling (1986–1987)

 In September 1986, Bart went to World Class Championship Wrestling where he feuded with Chris Adams and Kevin Von Erich over the World Class title.
 When Adams, who held the World Class title, left the promotion in September 1986, Bart was awarded the championship...but not before the promotion explained that Bart won the belt from Adams in a fictitious match held in Los Angeles.
 Bart lost the championship to Von Erich a month later in Dallas.
-In May 1987, like other major World Class stars, he left WCCW to join the UWF.
+In May 1987, he left WCCW to join the UWF.